KLYN74R/Apollo/README.md

 <br/>

 <p>
 As you've seen, KLYNTAR is in symbiotic relationship with other blockchains.
 By running different nodes of other projects, working with tools required by them, the most auful & irritating problem was problem with initial setup - misconfigs, old docs, semver mistakes, nightly versions and so on.
-That's why, we've prepared docker image to allow you to be sure that you'll 100% have succesful setup.
+That's why, we've prepared docker images to allow you to be sure that you'll 100% have succesful setup.
 So,let's start 🚀

 ### <b>NOTE</b>
 We assume that you have Docker on the board.
 You can install Docker for Linux & Windows & Mac <a href="https://docs.docker.com/engine/install/" target="_blank" rel="noopener">here</a>